Idriss-Abidi/DataWarehouse_BI/README.md

 **Step 4: Create New Tables in `models/examples`**

 1. In the `models/examples` folder, create new SQL files to define the tables based on the schemas needed.
-2. Ensure these tables insert data into the `public` schema in the `result` database.
+2. Ensure these tables insert data into the `destination_schema` schema in your database.

 Example SQL file:
 ```sql